Arsh1213/getting_started_with_javascript/Chapters/3_primitive_and_reference_types.md

 var empty_variable = null; // We deliberately want the variable to be empty.

 /*
-This is a way telling the interpreter that we know exactly what we want to do - keep the memory location of the variable empty when it is declared and initialized.
+This is a way of telling the interpreter that we know exactly what we want to do - keep the memory location of the variable empty when it is declared and initialized.

 Remember that null is not a string.